-Some of you may recall that Coimbra’s national museum has recently opened its doors to the public after years of renovation.
-As promised, I called in to see what it was like and was very impressed.
+Coimbra’s national museum opened its doors to the public in 2012 after years of renovation.
+It’s a uniquely fascinating space with underground treasures and life-size chapels that was incorprated into Coimbra’s UNESCO World Heritage area in 2019.
 Here are five very good reasons why you should incorporate a visit to Museu Nacional Machado de Castro into your trip to Coimbra.

 1. The views over medieval Coimbra